Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/AIE/README.md

 The A72 application loads the XCLBIN binary file and creates the data mover kernels to be executed on the device.

 #### 3. Create and Initialize Data Mover Kernels and FIR Chain Graph
-Create the kernel objects, initialize them, and load the input data from the constant array into the input buffer.
+Create the kernel objects and initialize them.

-#### 4. Run the Data Mover Kernels and FIR Chain Graph
+#### 4. Run the Data Mover Kernel and FIR Chain Graph
-Start execution of the FIR Filter Graph and the mm2s/s2mm kernels.
+Start execution of the FIR Filter Graph and the datamover kernel.

 #### 5. Wait for Data Mover Kernels to Complete
-Wait for the mm2s and s2mm kernels to complete.
+Wait for the datamover kernel to complete.

 #### 6. Verify Output Results
-Compare data in `output buffer` object with the reference golden data.
+Compare data in output with the reference golden data and get the error count from the kernel.

 #### 7. Release Allocated Resources
-Close the mm2s/s2mm kernels and FIR chain graph.
+Close the datamover kernel and FIR chain graph.

 </details>